Sch3lp/scrambledeggs/ui/README.md

 We want to keep this as a separate directory, in the case when we eventually want to split the UI from the backend.
 This is why the UI is a separate module/directory and not included in the Web module.

+We're using the [gradle-elm plugin](https://github.com/tmohme/gradle-elm-plugin), so if stuff goes haywire, go there to figure stuff out.